elinck/elinck_CV/elinck_CV.md

 "supertramp" taxon: molecular phylogenetics of the Louisiade White-eye (Zosterops griseotinctus). *Molecular Phylogenetics and Evolution* 94(A), 113-121.
 DOI: https://doi.org/10.1016/j.ympev.2015.08.018.

-**Linck, E. 2010**.
+**Linck, E.**.
+2010.
 Notes on birds and logistics from the south side of Mount Giluwe, SHP. *Muruk* 10(1), 4-7.

 # Grants & Awards